stockbal/cds-types-test/README.md

 Simple CAP project to verify/test the generated types from [@cap-js/cds-typer](https://github.com/cap-js/cds-typer) in a CAP project together with the cds typings from [@cap-js/cds-types](https://github.com/cap-js/cds-types).

-Currently the `.before`, `.on` and `.after` handlers are being tested to see if the handler parmater `req.data` or `data` is of the correct class according to the type inference from cds-typer.
+Currently the `.before`, `.on` and `.after` handlers are being tested to see if the handler parameter `req.data` or `data` is of the correct class according to the type inference from cds-types.

 ## Used CDS versions